1. (a) Per Oklahoma Administrative Code (OAC) 340:50-7-29(d)(1), income is counted in its entirety for a person disqualified because of:

 16. These types of shelter expenses may be billed less often than monthly and may be averaged over the interval between scheduled billings.
 For example, property taxes billed and paid yearly may be averaged over a 12-month period.

-17. The worker prorates the appropriate utility allowance only when there is an ineligible or disqualified household member or an ineligible student is billed for or paying the utility costs.
+17. The worker prorates the appropriate utility allowance only when there is an ineligible or disqualified household member or an ineligible student contributing or paying the utility costs.

 18. To use the standard utility allowance (SUA) to calculate shelter costs, the utility charges for heating or cooling costs must be separate from the household rent or mortgage costs and actually incurred by the household.